-Kitty Flanagan’s highly anticipated new comedy Fisk premiered last night on the ABC.
+In a Will, a conditional gift is a gift of an asset, right, or money which is subject to or affected by certain circumstances - the main subject in the pilot episode of Kitty Flanagan’s highly anticipated new comedy Fisk.
 Flanagan’s character, Helen Tudor-Fisk, is a former Sydney-based contract lawyer, whose legal career is on the downward after being fired.
 Helen reluctantly takes a position as a Wills and Probate lawyer at Gruber and Gruber, a suburban Melbourne law firm.

 As a proud Melbourne Wills and Estates lawyer, watching Fisk was both entertaining and mildly offensive.
 Nevertheless, I was hooked within minutes.

-Helen, reeling from the shock of having to see a client on her first day of work, is presented with her first legal problem: a conditional will.
+Helen, reeling from the shock of having to see a client on her first day of work, is presented with her first legal problem: conditions in a Will.
 Her client produces her mother’s Will, which gives her estate equally to her two children - the client and her son - on the condition her son has a vasectomy before receiving his inheritance.

 Seeking legal advice as to whether she can produce the Will to the court, the client hopes to obtain a court order compelling her brother to have a vasectomy.

 Helen rightfully explains to her client that her dead mother cannot compel her son to have a vasectomy, however the question as to whether the conditional gift in the Will should fail if he does not have the vasectomy, is not clearly answered.

 As a Wills and Estates lawyer, I have seen my fair share of conditional gifts in Wills.
 There are two main types of conditional gifts;

 Whilst the type of conditions can be incredibly diverse, there is no guarantee that the court will require all conditions to be imposed.
 The court will not uphold a condition where: